 Fillmore Container sent me this cherry pitter to try out.
-I’ve never found one that works so I have to say I was skeptical.
+I’ve never found one that works. so I have to say I was skeptical.

 We are preserving cherries today and guess what…it works!
 Even my son said it worked.

-Simply Canning Kids and the cherry pitter.
+Simply Canning Kids Using the Cherry Pitter

 My pitter came with an extra rubber.
 See the little rectangle space where the cherry sits?
-That has a rubber gasket that sits in that round hole making the rectangle slot.
+That has a rubber gasket that sits in that round hole, making the rectangle slot.
 The pit goes down into the jar through that slot.

 With use, the gasket does get stretched out, so check that.
 If the hole is stretched, you might want to replace it with this gasket.

-This is my son using a pitter years ago…. we really tried to make it work.
+This is my son using a pitter years ago.
+We really tried to make it work.
 I don’t remember the brand of that pitter.
-But it was not family approved in my house.
+But it was not family-approved in my house.

 He ended up filling that little bowl and then switching to a small piece of tubing and just poking out the pits.